swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-38-train-the-model-on-a-kubernetes-pod.md

 You can now train your model on the cluster.
 However, some experiments may require specific hardware to run.
 For instance, training a deep learning model might require a GPU.
-This GPU could be shared among multiple teams for different purposes, so it is important to avoid monopolizong its use.
+This GPU could be shared among multiple teams for different purposes, so it is important to avoid monopolizing its use.

 In such situation, you can use a specialized Kubernetes pod for on-demand model training.